facebookarchive/AsyncDisplayKit/_docs/intelligent-preloading.md

 nextPage: containers-overview.html
 ---

-While a node's ability to be rendered and measured asynchronously makes it quite powerful, another crucially important layer to ASDK is the idea of intelligent preloading.
+While a node's ability to be rendered and measured asynchronously and concurrently makes it quite powerful, another crucially important layer to ASDK is the idea of intelligent preloading.

 As was pointed out in <a href = "getting-started.html">getting started</a>, it is rarely advantageous to use a node outside of the context of one of the node containers.
 This is due to the fact that all nodes have a notion of their current interface state.